anconprotocol/parkydb/README.md

 // Instantiate new DB instance const db = new ParkyDB() await db.initialize({
+  // withWeb3 for interactive usage, eg browsers, smart phones.
+  withWeb3: {
+    provider: ethers.providers.Web3Provider(windows.ethereum),
+    pubkey,
+    defaultAddress,
+  },
+  // withWallet useful for backend use cases (eg NestJS)
-  // Remember these values come from a CLI or UI, DO NOT hardcode when implementing
+  // Remember these values come from a environment variables, CLI or UI, DO NOT hardcode when implementing
   withWallet: {
     password: '',
     // Note: Invented this mnemonic rap, 12 words, as my way to protest #WARINUKRAINE